The Vietnam War Years of

 There has been some conjecture as to how Roscoe first appeared on base.
 Some say that he just showed up on base one day, that he was a local.
 But independent sources have confirmed that he was from elsewhere.
 Quote one writer to me: "... but I didn't agree with ROSCOE being a Thai mut adopted off the streets.
 I was TDY with the son of Capt Roscoe Anderson some years ago when we put up the markers presently standing.
 He told me that the dog did come from Japan in a Thud."
 I would think he would know for sure.

-What is presented here is what I've received from a few generous folks who wish to document what went transpired on this base, and that Roscoe is a unique part of its history during the Vietnam War years.
+What is presented here is what I've received from a few generous folks who wished to document what transpired on this base, and that Roscoe was a unique part of its history during the Vietnam War years, and is still a formidable presence today!
 As always, any stories, photos or related facts that you readers out there have that you would care to share would be deeply appreciated.
 Go to the Communicate Page to find the email contact.

 What we'd really like is some video/8mm film of Roscoe in his element on base.
 Please contact me if you can assist with this.